axelvaldez/radical-companies/_posts/force/2023-02-04-captured-love.markdown

 </div>

 <h1>Dissimilarity</h1>
- <p>Dissimilarity was the lever, and leveraging it was a powerful innovation.
-Clothes made people dissimilar.
-Riding a horse made people dissimilar.
-Weapons made people dissimilar.
-In our minds, we were ready to distrust and fear the people on the other side, the dissimilar.
-People riding horses, with weapons and nice clothes on one side; the raggedy, bare foot, weapoless people on the other.
-Leveraging this line, older than this age, was a powerful innovation.</p>
+ <p>Our ability to detect dissimilarity was the lever and all we had to was find the rock to leverage on.
+Once you are ready to distrust and fear the people on the other side of the line, <em>them people</em>, anything serves.
+The well dresses people riding a horse and wielding a weapon were on side and the raggedy, bare foot, and weaponless crows were were clearly dissimilar, on the other side.</p>
+ <p>This ability, older than this age, was the rock that we could leveraged. <em>This</em> was a very a powerful innovation.</p>
- <p>The dissimilarity line, the divide, has been in our minds for a long time and we will exhaust ourselves trying to fight it.</p>
+ <p>The dissimilarity line, the divide, has been in our minds for a long time and we would exhaust ourselves trying to fight it.</p>

 <h1>Co-Ownership</h1>
  <p>Co-ownership embraces the dissimilarity divide.
 Co-ownership puts the leverage in the hands of the co-owners.
 Co-ownership welcomes everybody&rsquo;s contributions.
 Co-ownership leverages our drive to care and nourish our social circle.</p>